How OTA Updates Work

 When you connect to a device, the app checks for available updates.
 If one is found, an update banner appears at the top of the device monitoring screen showing the new version number and release date.

 If enabled in Settings > Notifications > Firmware Updates, the app performs a daily background check for all your paired devices.
 If an update is available, you receive a notification with details about what's new.
-Background checks rely on Android Workmanager and are Android-only.
+Background checks run on both Android and iOS.
+On iOS, the system schedules the check around your usual app-usage pattern rather than at a fixed interval, and Background App Refresh must be enabled in iOS Settings.

 The Firmware Updates notification toggle lives under the Notifications section of the main Settings tab, alongside Chat Replies and Warranty & Return Updates.